 What are transition services?

 Transition services are a coordinated set of activities to help youth with disabilities move from school toward their best life in adulthood.
-Services are outcome-oriented and based on a youth's strengths, preferences, interests and needs.
+Services are outcome-oriented and based on a youth's educational needs and preferences for their future.

 Transition services may include instruction, community experiences, employment and other postschool adult-living objectives — all based on a youth's individual needs.